 The energy and climate policy research seminar aims to enhance intellectual exchange among faculty and students by providing a forum to discuss research and policy topics related to the international and domestic dimensions of energy and climate change policy.
 Speakers will include members of the Georgetown community as well as invited faculty and practitioners from the Washington area and beyond.

-All seminars are held at the Mortara Center for International Studies (3600 N Street, NW) on selected Tuesdays throughout the year from 12:30-2:00pm unless noted (see schedule below).
-Open to Georgetown faculty, staff and students, and others by invitation.
+All seminars are held at the Mortara Center for International Studies (3600 N Street, NW) on selected Wednesdays and Thursdays throughout the year from 12:30-2:00pm unless noted (see schedule below).
+Open to Georgetown faculty, staff and students, and others.

-The Energy and Climate Policy Research Seminar is co-chaired by Joanna Lewis of SFS and Paasha Mahdavi and Raphael Calel of McCourt.
+The Energy and Climate Policy Research Seminar is co-chaired by Joanna Lewis, School of Foreign Service, and Raphael Calel, McCourt of Public Policy.
 Sponsored by the Mortara Center for International Studies and the McCourt School of Public Policy.

 February 14: "Electrification in Africa: The Future of Power Africa under Trump?"
 Todd Moss, Senior Fellow, Center for Global Development

-March 14: David G. Victor, Professor, UCSD.
-Talk title TBD
+March 14: "The Paris Agreement and the Future of Climate Cooperation" David G. Victor, Professor, UCSD.

 April 4: “Energy Transitions” Kyle Meng, Assistant Professor, UC Santa Barbara